 Council’s application form for permit parking in Residence Parking areas: Resident Parking Permit Application Form

-Written approval must be obtained from Maitland City Council (MCC) if the requested route involves travel on a MCC road.
+Written approval must be obtained from Maitland City Council (MCC) if Restricted Access Vehicles (RAV) are travelling on a MCC road.

 Maitland City Council’s Customer Services Team can be contacted on 4934 9700, or email to firstname.lastname@example.org to assist with enquiries regarding any traffic related application.

 1. Before the surface of any road or footpath is disturbed for the purpose of installing a new water, gas or sewerage service, or carrying out repairs or extensions to existing services, the licensed Plumber/Contractor or other person in charge of the work shall immediately contact Council’s Asset and Infrastructure Planning department either in person or by telephone or facsimile to make application for registration and provide the necessary details.
 A copy of these conditions will then be issued prior to commencement of work.